Don’t learn harder, learn SMARTER

 - 15 minutes on listening.

-This is a best practice if you are seeking to maintain your Italian language skills, but it will not do wonders if you want to boost up your Italian listening or conversation skills in the short term, for example.
+That’s a best practice if you seek to maintain your current Italian language skills.
+Still, it will not do wonders if you want to boost up your Italian listening or conversation skills in the short term.

-Make a specific plan to work on Italian listening for 30 minutes a day, twice a week.
-Do it for three months.
+Make a specific plan to work on Italian listening for 30 minutes a day, three times a week, and do it for two months.
 Your Italian listening will be thriving.
 Guarantee.

-Measurable goals mean that you identify what it is you see, hear, and feel when you reach your goal.
+Measurable goals mean that you identify what you see, hear, and feel when you reach your goal.

 It means breaking your goal down into small quantifiable tasks and.